be part of the community

 one step further

-In 2018, we started an independent not-for-profit which assists not only Blue Apple, but several other hotels, bars and restaurants in Cartagena in being more aware, sustainable and responsible.
-We are proud to have created 5 jobs and diverted nearly 10 tonnes of waste from landfill so far.
+In 2018, we started an independent not-for-profit which assists not only Blue Apple, but several other hotels, bars and restaurants in Cartagena in being more environmentally aware and responsible.
+We are proud to have created 5 jobs and diverted nearly 100 tonnes of waste from landfill so far.